evkx/evkx.github.io/content/models/smart/hash1/hash1/_index.md

 ## User interface and control

-The  screen behind the steering wheel mounted into the dashboard is 10.0 inches large .
-The touch screen at the top of the center console is 12.8 inches large .
+The  screen behind the steering wheel mounted into the dashboard is 10.0 inches large.
+The touch screen at the top of the center console is 12.8 inches large.
 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.